nisalgunawardhana/Github-for-beginners/practice-file.md

 2. **Tip:** Use descriptive branch names
 3. **Tip:** Write commit messages in present tense
 4. **Your tip here:** Pull the latest changes from main before starting new work to avoid merge conflicts
+5. **Tip:** Review your changes with git diff before committing to catch mistakes early
 ---

 *Keep practicing!
 The more you use Git, the more comfortable you'll become.* 🌟